NHSDigital/communications-manager-api/docs/tests/post_v1_message-batches/validation.md

 ## Scenario: An API consumer submitting a request with a non-string sms receives a 400 ‘Invalid Value’ response

-A valid sms contact detail must be structured in this format: { sms: value } where Value is a string
+A valid sms contact detail must be structured in this format: { sms: Value } where Value is a string

 **Given** the API consumer provides a message body with a non-string sms
 <br/>